arangodb/docs/3.6/drivers/java-reference-view-analyzers.md

       - *stemming*: `stemming`:
         - `true` to apply stemming on returned words (default)
         - `false` to leave the tokenized words as-is
       - *edgeNgram*: `EdgeNgram`: if present, then edge n-grams are generated for each token (word).
 That is, the start of the n-gram is anchored to the beginning of the token, whereas the ngram Analyzer would produce all possible substrings from a single input token (within the defined length restrictions).
-Edge n-grams can be used to cover word-based auto-completion queries with an index, for which you should set the following other options: accent: false, case: "lower" and most importantly stemming: false.
+Edge n-grams can be used to cover word-based auto-completion queries with an index, for which you should set the following other options: `accent: false`, `case: "lower"` and most importantly `stemming: false`.
         - `min` minimal n-gram length
         - `max` maximal n-gram length
         - `preserveOriginal` whether to include the original token even if its length is less than min or greater than max
       - *stopwords*: `List<String>`: an array of strings with words to omit from result.
 Default: load words from stopwordsPath.
 To disable stop-word filtering provide an empty array [].
 If both stopwords and stopwordsPath are provided then both word sources are combined.
       - *stopwordsPath*: `String`: path with a language sub-directory (e.g. en for a locale en_US.utf-8) containing files with words to omit.
         Each word has to be on a separate line.
 Everything after the first whitespace character on a line will be ignored and can be used for comments.
 The files can be named arbitrarily and have any file extension (or none).

 ## ArangoDatabase.createSearchAnalyzer